Decaborane: Possible applications

 Decaborane has no significant commercial applications, although the compound has often been investigated.
 It and its derivatives were investigated as an additive to special high-performance rocket fuels.
-Its derivates were investigated as well, e.g. ethyl decaborane.
+Its derivatives were investigated as well, e.g. ethyl decaborane.

 Decaborane is an effective reagent for the reductive amination of ketones and aldehydes.

 Decaborane has been assessed for low energy ion implantation of boron in the manufacture of semiconductors.
 It has also been considered for plasma-assisted chemical vapor deposition for the manufacture of boron-containing thin films.
 In fusion research, the neutron-absorbing nature of boron has led to the use of these thin boron-rich films to "boronize" the walls of the tokamak vacuum vessel to reduce recycling of particles and impurities into the plasma and improve overall performance.
-It has been evaluated in the context of nuclear fusion.

 Safety

 Decaborane, like pentaborane, is a powerful toxin affecting the central nervous system, although decaborane is less toxic than pentaborane.
 It can be absorbed through skin.

 Purification by sublimation require a dynamic vacuum to remove evolved gases.
 Crude samples explode near 100 °C.

 It forms an explosive mixture with carbon tetrachloride, which caused an often-mentioned explosion in a manufacturing facility.

 In crystalline form, it reacts violently with red and white fuming nitric acid which has a use as rocket fuel oxidizer, producing an extremely powerful detonation.